nelsonjchen/mindflakes.com/content/posts/voip-ms-caller-name-blocker.md

 - answer only blocked-name calls
 - play a local disconnected message

+It is written in Rust, and I deployed it to my TrueNAS box.
+Resident memory is around 5 MB, which is very satisfying for something that just needs to sit there, stay registered, and be boring until the wrong call shows up.

+I also got a lot of it written with Codex 5.4 Medium.
+This is a good kind of Codex project: small enough to keep in my head, annoying enough that I did not want to hand-type every SIP-shaped detail myself, and testable enough that I could keep it from becoming pure vibes.

 The README has the actual setup steps.

 The tests do not need real VoIP.ms credentials either.
 There is a local fake registrar/integration test path that sends matching and non-matching calls, checks that blocked calls get answered, checks that normal calls get `486 Busy Here`, and verifies RTP audio makes it through.
 That made this feel a lot less like a pile of SIP hope.